 Enter the Arizona income tax withheld shown on the Form(s) W-2 from your employer.
 Do not include income taxes withheld by any other state.
-Attach the Form(s) W-2 to the back of the last page of your return.
+Attach the Form(s) W-2 as the last page of your return.

-Line 34 - Arizona Estimated Tax Payments for 2008 and Amount Applied From 2007 Return
+Line 34 - Arizona Estimated Tax Payments for 2009 and Amount Applied from 2008 Return